-In order to deal with your case, we exchange your personal data with various organisations and agencies such as the Swedish Public Employment Service, the Swedish Social Insurance Agency, the Swedish Tax Agency and the Swedish Board for Study Support (CSN).
-At the bottom of this page, you can find out in more detail about the purposes for which your personal data is processed by us and by other agencies and organisations.
+In order to deal with your case, we exchange your personal data with various organizations and agencies such as the Swedish Public Employment Service, the Swedish Social Insurance Agency, the Swedish Tax Agency, and the Swedish Board for Study Support (CSN).
+At the bottom of this page, you can find out in more detail about the purposes for which your personal data is processed by us and by other agencies and organizations.

 How long is your personal data saved?

 According to the GDPR, we cannot save personal data for longer than is necessary.
 Once data is no longer needed, it is deleted.
 However, data can be saved for historical, statistical, or scientific purposes as defined in the unemployment benefit fund’s archive regulations.
 The Swedish Accounting Act also requires the unemployment benefit fund to save data for a certain period of time.
 The data covered by the act must be saved up to and including the seventh year after the end of the calendar year in which the financial year ended.